 It is a term used to collectively refer to a dialect cluster spoken in parts of Nepal and Sikkim.
 It comprises Eastern Tamang, Northwestern Tamang, Southwestern Tamang, Eastern Gorkha Tamang, and Western Tamang.

-They are the people of Tibetan origin.
-They migrated to Sikkim perhaps somewhere after the fifteenth century through the state of Sikkim.
-In Northern Sikkim, where they are the major inhabitants, they are known as the Lachenpas and Lachungpas.
-The language spoken by the Bhutias is Sikkimese.
-Bhutia villages are as large as those compared to those of Lepchas.
-A Bhutia house called "Khin" is usually of rectangular shape
+Bhutias are the people of Tibetan origin.
+They migrated to Sikkim perhaps somewhere after the 15th century.
+In Northern Sikkim, they are known as the Lachenpas and Lachungpas.
+The language spoken by the Bhutias is.

 Dzongkha is considered a South Tibetan language and is closely related with Sikkimese.
 This language is mostly spoken in Bhutan and along the northern bordering regions of Sikkim.

 It is another Tibetan language that has some speakers in Sikkim.
 People living on the borders of Sikkim and Bhutan mainly speak Groma.

 This is the language of the Majhi communities in Sikkim who traces their roots in Nepal.
 There are thousands of Majhi speakers in Sikkim.